Tom's Guide to Paris

 Paying your way

-Getting around at night.
 The metro closes at about 1:15 am (or 2:15 on weekends and before holidays)—and this varies, so don't push your luck—and doesn't open again until about 5:30 am.
 (And here's a cool thing: you'll know if you made the last metro if you note as the train pulls into the station that the two lights placed above the windshield on the front of the train are flashing slowly [as opposed to being just on].
 I’m not sure the value of this, except you can feel all, "whew! we made it!" when you do.

-The bus system isn't that hard to figure out, but sometimes you go places you hadn’t planned on going. “whew! we just made it!” when you do.)If you're going to be out after this (and you will be) then you must do one of several things: stay in your neighborhood, walk, take a cab or an Uber (which works somewhat well here), a G7, a Bolt, or venture into the exciting world of the night buses.
+The bus system isn't that hard to figure out, but sometimes you go places you hadn’t planned on goingIf you're going to be out after this (and you will be) then you must do one of several things: stay in your neighborhood, walk, take a cab or an Uber (which works somewhat well here), a G7, a Bolt, or venture into the exciting world of the night buses.
 I, of course, am all for the exciting world of the night buses—Noctilien.
-The night busses travel a different schedule from the day busses; they come slightly less frequently (although on weekends it's something like every ten minutes), and they cover slightly less ground, so unless you happen
+The night busses travel a different schedule from the day busses; they come slightly less frequently (although on weekends it's something like every ten minutes), and they cover slightly less ground, so unless you happen to be staying right on the night bus's route, you'll probably have to walk a bit when

 Check out Bob Reynolds' amazing Subway Page for insanely interesting info on public transportation the world round.